jmashuque/openmw-batch-script-android-windows/README.md

 - only need to modify five values initially and never have to change any values again
 - automatically disables the output folder and generated .omwaddon file names when converting .cfg file
 - highly customisable, backup option, silent mode, optional date and time stamp
+- supports relative and absolute paths, excluding the .omwaddon Folder

 Future plans: